List of Kamen Rider W characters: Shroud

 "Shroud" (シュラウド, Shuraudo), formerly known as Fumine Sonozaki (園咲 文音, Sonozaki Fumine), was the matriarch of the Sonozaki Family and a member of the Museum.
 A decade prior to the series, she sought to take her son Raito away from her husband Ryubee after the former became an avatar of the True Gaia Memory.
 However, she was horrifically scarred by Ryubee and left her family to seek revenge, covering her face in an extensive amount of bandages to obscure her disfigurement and taking on the identity of "Shroud".

 Over the course of the intervening years, she gave Shinkuro Isaka the Weather Memory in the hopes he could defeat Ryubee.
 After he goes on a killing spree however, she turned to developing Kamen Riders Skull, W, and Accel's refined Gaia Memories, Rider equipment, and the T2 Gaia Memories.
 After Sokichi's death, Shroud became Accel's benefactor after seeing a kindred spirit in him and conditions him to become Shotaro Hidari's replacement as Raito's partner and transform them into the green/red-colored Kamen Rider W Cyclone Accel Xtreme (サイクロンアクセルエクストリーム, Saikuron Akuseru Ekusutorīmu).

 Due to her dealings with Isaka being revealed however, Shroud forgoes her revenge and allows the Riders to fight their way before returning to the Sonozaki estate during Ryubee's Gaia Impact to visit Raito and tell him Shotaro is the only family he has left, which inspires him to thwart Ryubee's plans.
 Sometime between W's final fight with Jun Kazu and the series finale, Shroud spoke with her daughter Wakana Sonozaki before she quietly died by her side and became one with the Earth alongside the rest of her fallen family members.

 Through unknown means, Shroud possesses supernatural powers such as pyrokinesis, the conjuring of random objects, and disappearing into thin air.
-Additionally, she wields the Shroud Magnum (シュラウドマグナム, Shuraudo Magunamu) handgun, which she can use in conjunction with the refined Bomb (ボム, Bomu) Memory to perform an unnamed Maximum Drive.
+Additionally, she wields the Shroud Magnum (シュラウドマグナム, Shuraudo Magunamu) handgun, which she can use in conjunction with the refined Bomb (ボム, Bomu) Memory to perform its Maximum Drive.

 Shroud is portrayed by Yūki Ono and voiced by Naoko Kouda.